krasserm/krasserm.github.io/_posts/2018-04-07-latent-space-optimization.md

 ### Encoder

-The encoder is a CNN, identical to the one presented in the the [Variational auto-encoder](http://nbviewer.jupyter.org/github/krasserm/bayesian-machine-learning/blob/master/variational_autoencoder.ipynb) notebook.
+The encoder is a CNN, identical to the one presented in the the [Variational auto-encoder](https://nbviewer.jupyter.org/github/krasserm/bayesian-machine-learning/blob/master/latent_variable_models_part_2.ipynb) notebook.

 ![encoder](/img/2018-04-07/encoder.png)

 ### Decoder

-The encoder is a de-CNN (de-convolutional neural network), identical to the one presented in the the [Variational auto-encoder](http://nbviewer.jupyter.org/github/krasserm/bayesian-machine-learning/blob/master/variational_autoencoder.ipynb) notebook.
+The decoder is a CNN, identical to the one presented in the the [Variational auto-encoder](https://nbviewer.jupyter.org/github/krasserm/bayesian-machine-learning/blob/master/latent_variable_models_part_2.ipynb) notebook.

 ![decoder](/img/2018-04-07/decoder.png)